 Watch "Mule Rider" on UNC-TV

 What the film crew captured that blustery week recently aired as the “Mule Rider” segment on the “Our State” TV program.
 It’s the most authentic look in to wagon life I’ve seen.
+Plus, it won and Emmy Award.
 Great job guys!

 You can watch “Mule Rider” right here.